adamggrim/textwarp/README.md

 │ └── types.py: Generic type definitions used across the package ├── _lib/
 │ ├── casing/
+│ │ ├── __init__.py: Exposes casing logic for use across the package
 │ │ ├── case_conversion.py: Functions for converting between cases (title, Pascal, etc.)
 │ │ ├── entity_casing.py: Functions for spaCy-based entity capitalization
 │ │ ├── string_casing.py: Functions for capitalizing strings through dictionary lookup
 │ │ └── token_casing.py: Logic for spaCy-based token capitalization
 │ ├── contractions/
-│ │ ├── init.py: Exposes contraction expansion logic for use across the package
+│ │ ├── __init__.py: Exposes contraction expansion logic for use across the package
 │ │ ├── core.py: Main logic for expanding contractions
 │ │ ├── disambiguation.py: Functions for resolving ambiguous contractions based on context
-│ │ ├── handlers.py: Functions for handling specific types of contractions (negation, "'s", "'d", "whatcha") │ │ └── utils.py: Utilities for applying casing and finding contraction subjects and verbs │ ├── encoding.py: Functions for removing encoding and decoding text │ ├── manipulation.py: Functions for manipulating a given string │ ├── nlp.py: Functions for lazy spaCy loading and text processing │ ├── numbers.py: Functions for converting between cardinal and ordinal numbers │ └── punctuation.py: Functions for converting between straight and curly quotes ├── init.py: Initializes the package and exposes public functions ├── main.py: The main entry point for the package, containing the main loop ├── analysis.py: Public functions for analyzing text └── warping.py: Public functions for warping text
+│ │ ├── handlers.py: Functions for handling specific types of contractions (negation, "'s", "'d", "whatcha") │ │ └── utils.py: Utilities for applying casing and finding contraction subjects and verbs │ ├── __init__.py: Exposes library functions for use across the package │ ├── encoding.py: Functions for removing encoding and decoding text │ ├── manipulation.py: Functions for manipulating a given string │ ├── nlp.py: Functions for lazy spaCy loading and text processing │ ├── numbers.py: Functions for converting between cardinal and ordinal numbers │ └── punctuation.py: Functions for converting between straight and curly quotes ├── __init__.py: Initializes the package and exposes public functions ├── __main__.py: The main entry point for the package, containing the main loop ├── analysis.py: Public functions for analyzing text └── warping.py: Public functions for warping text
 ```